-The CSRO is pleased to offer member societies the opportunity to apply for a grant to fund advocacy efforts.
-This document outlines the grant process and serves as the grant application.
+The CSRO is pleased to offer member societies the opportunity to apply for a grant of up to $5,000 to fund advocacy efforts.
+Review the application here.

 Since its beginning, CSRO representatives and officers have had the pleasure of assisting groups of rheumatologists in many areas in the formation of new state societies and encouraging active societies to incorporate advocacy into their normal activities.
 As an organization, CSRO strives to achieve the following objectives:

 - Promote state rheumatology society activities that advocate access to the highest quality medical care for rheumatic disease patients with autoimmune inflammatory and degenerative diseases

 - Assist state or regional organizations to become formalized societies and provide leadership on rheumatologic and musculoskeletal health issues through advocacy, awareness, communications, education, and sharing of research with respect to rheumatologic and musculoskeletal diseases

 - Provide a network for state societies to exchange information regarding issues that pertain to the delivery of high quality care to Rheumatic disease patients

 - Educate insurers, government officials, corporations and other entities of the impact and importance of rheumatic diseases and rheumatologic care when considering policy/procedural changes affecting that care

 - Provide a forum for its members or their state or regional professional organizations to create and advance a rheumatologic and musculoskeletal health agenda at private, public, and political levels

 - Collaborate with patient organizations, national and international societies and other public and private organizations whenever possible and appropriate in order to achieve the above stated objectives

 As a means to achieve these objectives, CSRO has set aside funding for member societies to assist with advocacy efforts at the state level.
 Funds may be used for specific advocacy activities including, but not limited to: